LDPC Codes with Local and Global Decoding: Decoding Analysis

-A standard decoding algorithm for ordinary LDPC codes over the BEC is a message-passing algorithm known as the belief-propagation (BP) algorithm; its decoding complexity is linear in the block length and despite being sub-optimal, there are LDPC ensembles that approach the BEC capacity with BP.
+In this section we suggest a decoding strategy for LDPCL codes, and analyze its performance.
+Our ultimate goal (in Section~\ref{Sec:C1}) is to provide a design tool for building sub-blocked LDPC codes: given two noise levels -- local $ \epsilon_L $ and global $ \epsilon_G $ -- produce LDPCL degree distributions such that sub-block access provides the correction capability to tolerate $ \epsilon_L $, and full-block access provides the global correction capability to tolerate $ \epsilon_G $.
+The derivations in this section lay the theoretical infrastructure needed to show the optimality of our constructions (i.e., capacity achieving in Section~\ref{Sec:C1}).

 To take advantage of the locality structure of the Tanner graphs described above, the suggested decoding algorithm will operate in two modes: local mode and global mode.
-In the local mode, the decoder tries to decode a sub-block of length $n$ using BP on the local Tanner graph corresponding to the desired sub-block.
-If the decoder meets a failure criterion (e.g., maximum number of iterations or stable non-zero fraction of erased variable nodes), then it enters the global mode where it tries to decode the entire code block (of length $N=Mn$) using BP on the complete two-sided Tanner graph.
-If the decoder succeeds, it extracts the wanted sub-block, and if it fails, it declares a decoding failure.

-The message scheduling in the global mode is a flooding schedule: in the first step of a global decoding iteration, the variable nodes send messages to the local and joint check nodes in parallel, and in the second step the local and global check nodes send their messages back to the variable nodes.
-As in the case of ordinary LDPC codes, the messages passed are either erasures or decoded 0/1 bits (later in Section~\ref{Sec:N_JI} we change the schedule from flooding to be more locality aware).
+In the local mode, the decoder tries to decode a sub-block of length $n$ using belief propagation (BP) on the local Tanner graph.
+If it succeeds (e.g. due to high SNR), then the information is passed to the user for fast access.
+If the decoder meets a failure criterion (e.g., getting stuck or reaching maximum number of iterations), then it enters the global mode where it tries to decode the entire code block (of length $N=Mn$) using BP on the complete multi sub-block Tanner graph.
+In this section we assume that the message scheduling in the global mode is a flooding schedule: in the first step of a global decoding iteration, the variable nodes send messages to the local and joint check nodes in parallel, and in the second step the local and global check nodes send their messages back to the variable nodes (later in Section~\ref{Sec:N_JI}, we change the schedule from flooding to be more locality aware).

-\begin{example} Figure~\ref{Fig:DecodeExample} exemplifies the decoding algorithm for an LDPCL code with locality $M=2$ and sub-block length of $n=12$; the desired sub-block is the upper one.
-First, the decoder tries to locally decode the upper sub-block using only its local parity checks (a).
-It fails and enters the global mode (b), where it runs BP on the complete graph.
-In every iteration, messages are sent in parallel to the local and joint side (c)-(d), until the decoder resolves all of the variable nodes, and in particular, the desired sub-block. \end{example}